netdata/netdata/CONTRIBUTING.md

 ### Provide feedback

 Is there anything that bothers you about netdata?
 Did you experience an issue while installing it or using it?
 Would you like to see it evolve to you need?
 Let us know.
-[Open a github issue] (https://github.com/netdata/netdata/issues) to discuss it.
+[Open a github issue](https://github.com/netdata/netdata/issues) to discuss it.
 Feedback is very important for open-source projects.
 We can't commit we will do everything, but your feedback influences our road-map significantly. **We rely on your feedback to make Netdata better**.

 ### Sponsor a part of Netdata

-Netdata is a complex system, with many integrations.
-It's impossible for a few people to have the deep knowledge required for the various collectors, backends and notification endpoints.
-As a result, we rely on "sponsors", a concept similar to "power users" or "product owners".
+Netdata is a complex system, with many integrations for the various  collectors, backends and notification endpoints.
+As a result, we rely on help from "sponsors", a concept similar to "power users" or "product owners".
 To become a sponsor, just let us know in any Github issue and we will record your GitHub username in a "CONTRIBUTORS.md" in the appropriate directory.

 #### Sponsor a collector

 Netdata is all about simplicity and meaningful presentation.
-But we can't know which metrics really matter when monitoring every particular software or hardware component, or which alarms make sense for a particular situation.
 A "sponsor" for a collector does the following:
- - Specifies the metrics required and how they should be presented in charts.
+ - Assists the devs with feedback on the charts.
  - Specifies the alarms that would make sense for each metric.
  - When the implementation passes QA, tests the implementation in production.
- - Uses the charts and alarms in his/her day to day work and provides additional feedback after the collector is delivered.
+ - Uses the charts and alarms in his/her day to day work and provides additional feedback.
  - Requests additional improvements as things change (e.g. new versions of an API are available).

 #### Sponsor a backend